SaurabhJadhav09/Tales-of-India/README.md

 Welcome to **Tales of India**, a Smart Travel Planner web application designed to help users explore and plan personalized trips across India’s vibrant and diverse regions.
 Whether you're a nature lover, history buff, spiritual seeker, or culture explorer — this platform provides an all-in-one digital experience for your travel needs.

-“Travel makes one modest.
-You see what a tiny place you occupy in the world.” - Gustave Flaubert
 ---